Bathroom Cleaning

 Using gloves will keep your hands clean and safe while you clean germ-prone areas, and they will also protect your hands from any cleaners you use.

-Essential Steps for a Spotless Bathroom
+Bathroom Cleaning Tips and Tricks for a Spotless Bathroom

-The process of cleaning your bathroom doesn’t have to be complicated.
-To make your bathroom germ-free, follow these steps:
+The process of maintaining a clean bathroom doesn’t have to be complicated.
+To keep it germ-free, follow these top tips for cleaning bathrooms:

-Unclutter the Countertop
+Bathroom Cleaning Tip #1: Unclutter the Countertop

-Remove Products for a Deeper Clean
+Bathroom Cleaning Tip #2: Remove Products for a Deeper Clean

 You’ll want to remove all products from shower shelves to get the most thorough clean and use your time wisely.
 Place the towels and rugs in the hallway or laundry room.
 Move products from the countertops and take out the trash can.

-Dust and Sweep
+Bathroom Cleaning Tip #3: Dust and Sweep

 You can get rid of dust and cobwebs using a long-handled duster.
 You may need to use a step stool to reach higher corners, light fixtures, and vents.
 Once you’ve removed all the dust, sweep or vacuum the floors to remove the hair and other debris that tends to accumulate on the floor.